codermillat/WebScrape/README.md

 ## 🙏 Acknowledgments

+This project would not be possible without the incredible work of the open-source community.
+We extend our sincere gratitude to:

+-   **The Mozilla `pdf.js` Team**: For creating and maintaining the powerful `pdf.js` library, which enables robust text extraction from PDF documents directly in the browser.
+Their work is fundamental to this extension's ability to process academic documents and brochures.

-This extension incorporates text preprocessing techniques inspired by research in:
-- Natural Language Processing (NLP)
+This extension also incorporates text preprocessing techniques inspired by established research in Natural Language Processing (NLP) and web content extraction best practices.
-- Large Language Model training methodologies
-- Web content extraction best practices

 ---

-**Ready to extract and preprocess web content for your LLM training?
-Install the extension and start processing! 🚀**
+**This tool is dedicated to the goal of making educational information more accessible through technology. 🚀**